Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 With a score of 79% of Adobe RGB and 100% of sRGB, the XL2730Z features a color range that’s just in the spectrum of what you would expect for a monitor that’s more focused on raw gaming performance than other applications like design or photo editing.

 That said, it’s not as though the BenQ performed poorly on those tests, exactly.
-After the monitor was properly calibrated, we found an equal amount of use out of it whether we were gaming with the included AMD Free-Sync feature (AMD’s answer to Nvidia’s ubiquitous G-Sync), watching a movie on Netflix, or editing a high-resolution photo.
+After the monitor was properly calibrated, we found an equal amount of use out of it whether we were gaming with the included AMD Free-Sync technology (AMD’s answer to Nvidia’s ubiquitous G-Sync), watching a movie on Netflix, or editing a high-resolution photo.

-Of course, this is a gamer’s monitor first and foremost, and on that front the XL2730Z continued to impress us at every corner.
+Of course, this is a gamer’s monitor first and foremost, and on that front, the XL2730Z continued to impress us at every corner.
 With the refresh rate cranked to 144hz and Free-Sync turned on, we noticed a significant improvement in screen tears on high-end games like The Witcher III and Grand Theft Auto V.

 During our customary matches in the online MOBA League of Legends and shooting matches in Counter Strike (both games that demand the absolute lowest input lag possible), we saw zero screen tearing, and response times that were in the sub-1ms range.

 All in all, the BenQ XL2730Z is able to fill all the shoes its “extreme gaming performance” marketing sets out for it.
-In our tests of the AMD Free-Sync technology we weren’t able to pick out any instances of screen tearing or refresh lag, and the stand was flexible enough to fit in almost any desk configuration without a second adjustment.
+In our tests of the AMD Free-Sync technology, we weren’t able to pick out any instances of screen tearing or refresh lag, and the stand was flexible enough to fit in almost any desk configuration without a second adjustment.